How to Create a Mental Health App and Succeed: a Provider's 2023 Guide

 To make it easier for you, we’ve highlighted two groups of features: functionality needed to build a minimum viable product (MVP) and advanced features to make the most out of your platform.

-First, let’s take a quick look at the MVP features for mental health app development:
+First, let’s take a quick look at the MVP features for mental health app development (for patients):

 - Notifications and reminders